 Mirchi bajji is a popular street side snack mostly found in the streets of south india or andhra regions.
-The mirapakaya bajji is an all time favorite evening snack and can be served with chutneys like green chilli chutney, coconut chutney .
+The mirapakaya bajji is an all time favorite evening snack and can be served with chutneys like coconut chutney .

 Many streets in andhra are spotted with stalls making these chilli bajji which are a bit different from the northern mirch pakoda.

-This snack is also called as milagai bajji in southern india.
+This snack is also called as milagai bajji or Andhra Masala bajji in southern India.

 Here the mirchi bajji is made with a simple stuffing of tamarind pulp, salt and spices such as chaat masala powder and cumin seeds powder.